wannesm/adsphd/README.md

                               [nat] Department of Physics and Astronomy
                               [wtk] Department of Mechanical Engineering
                               [wis] Department of Mathematics
+                              [cespp]   Centre for Ethics, Social and Political Philosophy [clps]    Centre for Logic and Philosophy of Science [cmprpc]  Centre for Metaphysics, Philosophy of Religion and Philosophy of Culture [dwmc]    De Wulf-Mansion Centre for Ancient, Medieaval and Renaissance Philosophy [hua]     Husserl-Archives: Centre for Phenomenology and Continental Philosophy

     phddegree             : official PhD degree on diploma (only for the faculties of Engineering Science and Science)